ademskey/Honeypot_Attack_Characterization_Data_Engine/readme.md

 Our development is based on Western Washington University's Cyber Range T-Pot deployment and in collaboration with their cyber-range team.

-SBOM:
 [T-Pot](https://github.com/telekom-security/tpotce) : An open-source platform for running 20+ honeypots from one central server, developed by Deutsche Telekom.

 # Honeypot ELK Stack: (At the time of creation)
 T-Pot Version: 24.04.1